How to Clean a Quartz Worktop

 How do you get stains out of quartz countertops?

 In a lot of cases, all you need to do is wipe with a wet soft cloth such as an e-cloth, and buff with a second dry e-cloth.
-For other more stubborn stains, use a specialized cleaner such as Oxy-KlenzaTM.
+For other more stubborn stains, use a specialised cleaner such as Oxy-KlenzaTM.

 Can you use bleach on quartz worktops?